Controller vs. Director of Finance: Who Plays What Role in Your Company?

 Generally, small businesses don't require both roles.
 In the early stages, a skilled bookkeeper or accountant is often enough.
 As the business grows, they may hire a financial controller to manage increasing accounting complexity.
 For strategic oversight, a fractional CFO is often a more cost-effective solution than a full-time finance director, especially for companies that need high-level guidance without the expense.
 The finance director vs controller decision is ultimately based on the scale and complexity of the business.

-What does a financial controller do on a daily basis?
+What does a controller do in finance?

 A financial controller's daily tasks include managing the accounting team, overseeing payroll and bookkeeping, preparing financial statements, and ensuring all financial records adhere to compliance standards.
 Their work is heavily focused on the tactical and operational aspects of a company's finances.
 This is a core part of what is a controller finance role.